oils-for-unix/oils/doc/architecture-notes.md

 - For interactive completion.  (bash does NOT do this).
 - Upcoming: for history expansion, e.g. `!$` to pick off the last word.  (bash does NOT do this.)

+## State Machines

+- `$IFS` splitting in `osh/split.py`
+- compadjust needs to split partial `argv` by user-defined delimiters, e.g.
+  `:=`
+- TODO: Model the prompt and completion as a state machine
+- outside example: vtparse.

+The point of a state machine is to make sure all cases are handled!